delwen/oa-archiving-permissions/README.md

 ```

 ## Example use case

+### Leveraging open tools to realize the potential of self-archiving: A cohort study in clinical trials

-This code was used to assess the potential of self-archiving to increase the
+The code in this repository was used to assess the potential of self-archiving
-discoverability of a cohort of clinical trial publications.
-This example use
+to increase the discoverability of a cohort of clinical trial publications.
+This
+example use case is described in more detail in this preprint: *[coming soon]*.
-case is available as a preprint: [coming soon].
-The code associated with this
-project can be found in the `oa-trials-paper` branch of this repository.
-The
+The code associated with this project can be found in the `oa-trials-paper`
-data generated in this project can be found in [Zenodo](https://doi.org/10.5281/zenodo.7154254).
+branch of this repository.
+The data generated in this project can be found in [Zenodo](https://doi.org/10.5281/zenodo.7154254).